 - Avoid tobacco use

-If you have any questions about your oral health call our dentist at 309-661-0197 as soon as an oral health problem arises.
+If you have any questions or concerns about your oral health, call our office at 309-661-0197.
 At Affordable Dentistry Today we believe that taking care of your oral health is an investment in your overall health.